belle2/basf2/online_book/computing/bsub.rst

 and executes the job on a calculation server.
 It is important to select an appropriate queue for your jobs.

-In this lession, we will go through some commands that are often used in analysis.
+In this lesson, we will go through some commands that are often used in analysis.

 Basic commands
 --------------